-Medium term actions (to end of June 2024)
+Medium term actions (to end of Dec 2025)

-- Liase with the CCT Estates team to undertake repairs to the plaster and damage in the tower, waiting for Engineers report and recommendations. - Engage in regular and on-going communications with the community, also support them as required. - Try to recruit new volunteers. - Organise regular church plan meetings with the community.
+- Engage in regular and on-going communications with the community, support as required. - Organise regular church plan meetings with the community in the spring once the building work is completed. - Explore event options with the community.

-Long term actions (to end of Dec 2025)
+Long term actions (to end of July 2027)